-Using this framework, a separate regression was developed for prediction of the two components of Equation 1: A regression to predict the daily mean no dam temperatures, and a regression to predict the daily no dam temperature diel range.
+Using this framework, two separate regressions were developed to predict the two components of Equation 1: (i) a regression to predict the daily mean no dam temperatures, and (ii) a regression to predict the daily no dam temperature diel range.
 Rounds (2010) used a similar approach to estimate no dam temperatures in the Willamette Basin.

-For regression development, the response variables were derived from segment 7 of the Lower Bull Run No dam (background) CE-QUAL-W2 model for the period of 2014 to 2018.
-The 2014 to 2018 CE-QUAL-W2 models were developed by the City of Portland and based on the 2016 calibrated model and 2016 background scenario models used for scenarios in this TMDL.
-The City of Portland provided the model outputs to DEQ for processing.
+To develop regressions, the response variables were derived from segment 7 of the Lower Bull Run No Dam (Background) CE-QUAL-W2 model scenario for the period of 2014 to 2018.
+The City of Portland developed the 2014 to 2018 CE-QUAL-W2 models, and based the scenarios in this TMDL on the 2016 calibrated model and 2016 background scenario model.
+The City of Portland provided the model outputs to DEQ to process.